 The College's Registration Regulation sets a clear list of the requirements for registration in Ontario.
 All applicants are required to meet the same entry to practice requirements.
-This information is available on our website (Registration Fact Sheets, Registration Regulation).
+This information is available on our website (Registration Application Guides, fact sheets, policies and the Registration Regulation).
 It can also be obtained in print by contacting the College or arranging a personal meeting.
+Staff monitors and reviews the information for currency and accuracy on regular basis.

-In order to obtain a Certificate of Registration with the College an applicant for registration is required to meet the following registration requirements:
+In order to obtain a Certificate of Registration with the College an applicant for registration is required to meet the following registration requirements (for detailed information see section 8.a):